Focus E15

-Focus E15 is a campaign group formed in London in 2013 by a group of mothers threatened with eviction from their emergency accommodation in a hostel for young homeless people in Newham.
+Focus E15 is a campaign group formed in the London Borough of Newham in 2013 by a group of mothers threatened with eviction from their emergency accommodation in a hostel for young homeless people in Stratford.
 The group squatted empty flats on the Carpenters Estate in Stratford in September 2014, drawing widespread attention in the mainstream media.
 Most of the young women were eventually rehoused within the borough, as they had requested.
 Having won their own battle, they have continued to protest both against the local housing policy of Newham Council and for housing rights more generally.
 They have done so by occupying various buildings and supporting different individual struggles.

 Formation

 Focus E15 was formed in 2013 when the East Thames Housing Association (ETHA) served notices of eviction to 29 mothers living in the Focus E15 hostel for young homeless people in Newham, in East London.
 The mothers, almost all under 25, campaigned against Newham Council's decision to cut funding for the hostel and its suggestion that they took rented accommodation in other, far away cities such as Birmingham or Manchester.

 Members of the group ran a weekly help and advice stall on Saturdays on Stratford High Street.
 In 2015, they attempted to talk to the mayor of Newham, Robin Wales, at the Mayor's Show in a local park but were escorted away by security guards; his lack of an adequate response led them towards direct action and protest occupations, which attracted mainstream media attention.
 Robin Wales was later censured for "failing to show appropriate respect to a member of the public" by the council's standards advisory committee.
 He was also asked to attend a mediated meeting with members of Focus E15.

 The group's first occupation was at the East Thames Housing Association building in Stratford in January 2014.
 Mothers pushing children in buggies entered the offices and occupied the showroom.
 The model living space was temporarily used as a children's party.